 John Snitzer and Barb Brown followed up several informal contacts with the C&O NHP by meeting its Superintendent Kevin Brandt and his deputy John Noel at Park HQ up in Hagerstown to discuss how we might cooperate to see that boater interests were taken into account as the Park moves ahead with its $7 million project to refill portions of the Canal between Violettes Lock and Georgetown.
 We continue to be engaged with them.

 Sandy Beach Steps

 Critical boaters' descent from Lock 17 to the Potomac's Mather Gorge - - We and the volunteer part of the C&O Park had scheduled reconstruction and improvement, but lost our priority.
 Will keep plugging.
 (Aug 2019)

 Prime beginner river, closed since 9/11.
 We explored likely put-ins, where a facility comparable to the Kephart Landing take-out is in the wind, but found no construction.
 However, we did find a way to the Goose Reservoir, at Sycolin Road and Golf Course Rapid.
-We’ve run a number of trips this season (Aug 2019).
+We’ve run many trips this season (Oct 2019).
 Cruiser_2018_03_March_April

 Lock 10 - improving takeout

 Bloede Dam removal project in Patapsco Valley State Park - finished.

 Article on Bloede Dam from the Baltimore Sun